-Under Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013, the constitution of ICC (Internal Complains Committee) is not mandatory to the Company as the company has less than 10 (ten) employees.
+Under Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013, the constitution of ICC (Internal Complains Committee) is not mandatory to the Company as the Company has less than 10 (ten) employees.

 However, in order to prevent sexual harassment of women at workplace, your Company has adopted a policy for prevention of Sexual Harassment of Women at workplace under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 to look into the complaints relating to sexual harassment at workplace of any woman employee.
-During the year under review, your Company has not received any complaint pertaining to sexual harassment and no complaint was pending as on 31st March, 2022.
+During the year under review, no complaints pertaining to sexual harassment were received and no complaint was pending as on 31st March, 2023.